-If required a health referral can be made to the Leicestershire NHS Partnership Trust via the FYPC where a Care navigator will direct a your child to the appropriate service.
+If required a health referral can be made to the Leicestershire NHS Partnership Trust via the FYPC where a Care Navigator will direct your child to the appropriate service.
 Similarly, contact is made with the Social Services Department and Educational Welfare Service as appropriate.
 Referrals are made to organisations such as 'Early Help' when deemed appropriate.

-We also work with the following services: Educational Psychology, Speech and Language Therapy, Visually Impaired and Hearing Impaired teams, Physiotherapy, Occupational Therapy, Micro Technology service and the Autism Outreach Team.
+We also work with the following services: Educational Psychology, Speech and Language Therapy, Visually Impaired and Hearing Impaired teams, Physiotherapy, Occupational Therapy, the Autism Outreach and the behaviour Support Outreach Service from Oakfield Short stay School.